 This article will provide answers for a better understanding of power supplies and their differences in relationship to lock hardware and locksmiths.
 We will start with the basic: “What is a power supply?”
 For the purpose of this article, we will base our discussion on direct current power supplies mounted into enclosures that provide filtered and regulated power.

 A power supply takes the basic input power and converts the voltage and current characteristics to provide continuous power output at a specific amount in order to accommodate the operation of the electromechanical equipment.
 Most electromechanical locks, readers and keypads and 99 percent of all electric latch retraction operate on 24 Volts Direct Current (VDC), the voltage of choice for most companies supplying access control hardware.
 Some products operate on 12VDC or 12 to 24 VAC/VDC.
-Alarm companies more commonly use 12VDC, as their products require little current.
+Alarm companies more commonly use 12VDC, as their products require very little current.